 High quality ECCE programs can benefit countries by promoting cognitive performance of young children, increasing the efficiency of primary and secondary education, contributing to future productivity and income, reducing costs of health and other public services, reducing gender inequities and increasing female participation in the labor force.
 Although the research base is still relatively thin, particularly in the Pacific context, existing relevant studies do indicate a high social return on investment in ECCE.
 Studies have shown that attendance at some form of preschool is a key determinant of the likelihood of completion of primary schooling.
-The further development of ECCE is a key priority of the PEDF.
-This is the initial access point to lifelong learning.
+The further development of ECCE is a key priority of the Pacific Education Development Framework (PEDF).